SciML/DiffEqDocs.jl/docs/src/solvers/nonautonomous_linear_ode.md

 interpolation.
 For the non-free higher order interpolating functions, the extra steps are computed lazily (i.e. not during the solve).

-Note that all of these methods are fixed timestep only.
+Note that all of these methods are fixed timestep unless otherwise specified.

 ### Exponential Methods for Linear and Affine Problems